 It’s back to school time!
-That means it is also back to school shopping time.
+That means it is also back-to-school shopping time.
 If you’re a new homeschooling mom, you might be wondering, “What do I really need to homeschool successfully, and what can I save money on and not buy?”

-Over the years I’ve learned which back to school items were the most useful and which ones just sat in my closet, never to be used.
-In this post, I’ll share my do’s and don’ts when it comes to back to school shopping.
+Over the years I’ve learned which back-to-school items were the most useful and which ones just sat in my closet, never to be used.
+In this post, I’ll share my do’s and don’ts when it comes to back-to-school shopping.

-Folders: We use them to store completed projects and essays.
+- Folders: We use them to store completed projects and essays.
 We only get 1-2 per kid.

-Notebooks.
+- Notebooks.
 Each kid gets one notebook per subject (history, science, elective, etc.).
 Before buying notebooks be sure to check your curriculum.
 Some curriculums come with a coursebook or workbook so that you don’t need a notebook for that subject (i.e. Language Arts and Math from The Good and The Beautiful).
 We have only used about 2-3 per kid per year.

-Dry erase markers: We use these for whiteboard work with the younger ones who are practicing handwriting, math, etc. Stock up on these now, such a great price!
+- Dry erase markers: We use these for whiteboard work with the younger ones who are practicing handwriting, math, etc. Stock up on these now, such a great price!

-Dry Erase Calendar: I love having a dry erase calendar to write out what subjects we are studying that day as well as what due dates are approaching.
+- Dry Erase Calendar: I love having a dry erase calendar to write out what subjects we are studying that day as well as what due dates are approaching.
 It’s a great visual reminder for me as well as the kids to have.

-Markers: We buy crayons, colored pencils, and markers, but over the years I’ve found that I go through markers the most out of anything.
-Our Walmart has a bulk section school supplies where you can get markers, crayons, glue sticks, and more in bulk.
+- Markers: We buy crayons, colored pencils, and markers, but over the years I’ve found that I go through markers the most out of anything.
+Our Walmart has a bulk section of school supplies where you can get markers, crayons, glue sticks, and more in bulk.
 Check yours as these might be a great option for saving money.
 Just be sure to do the math because I found it was cheaper to buy individual boxes of markers than in bulk, but on the flip side it was cheaper to buy glue sticks in bulk rather than individually.

-Highlighters and pencils.
+- Highlighters and pencils.
 Pencils are a given.
 But I’ve found that I’ve used highlighters more homeschooling than in public schooling.
-They are great for kids to highlight text in their textbooks, to highlight due dates, and taking notes.
+They are great for kids to highlight text in their textbooks, highlight due dates, and taking notes.

 Don’t forget Post-it notes, erasers, and sketch pads (if you’re doing art).